 The Atlantic Salmon Trust exists solely for the protection of wild salmon and their close relatives, sea trout.
 It is our aim to create a positive future for these at-risk species; using scientific research to understand the reasons for their decline, and using the generous donations from our supporters to put evidence-based solutions into practice.

 Wild Atlantic salmon are an iconic species with a remarkable history.
 They are uniquely placed to inform us of the quality of our waters, and form an incredibly important part of the ecosystem of our rivers, estuaries and seas.
 We cannot afford to lose them—and that’s why everything we do at the Trust is designed to put #WildSalmonFirst.

 The key to halting and reversing this ongoing decline is information, which allows us to make informed decisions to bring about positive changes.
 Current projects—such as the Moray Firth Tracking Project and the West Coast Tracking Project—are investigating what happens on the salmon’s journey from river to sea, and identifying steps we can take to increase the rate of survival.
-But to continue this vital work, we need your support.

 - By making a general donation, or donating to a specific research project.

 - By joining as a monthly supporter – The Salmon Club.